-If you are currently seeking APP opportunities, click on the links below to apply for openings with healthcare leaders.
+If you are currently seeking APP opportunities, create a profile on DirectShifts and update your preferences to receive AI matched job alerts.
+Click on the links below to apply for openings with healthcare leaders.

 Clinics generally consider four sources to determine APP salary:

 The most important takeaway for APRNs and PAs who receive an offer from a clinic is to use reliable salary data and negotiate in order to achieve a competitive salary.

 Hospitals generally establish salaries by tiers.
 For example, Tier 1 may represent a base salary for a Monday through Friday schedule, Tier 2 will then add a fixed dollar amount for weekend days and evenings, and Tier 3 adds an additional dollar amount for 24/7 coverage.Each tier can represent a $3,000 to $5,000 difference.
 Additionally, many hospitals adjust base amounts by years of experience.
 For example, some hospitals pay new graduate APRNs for years of RN experience at a rate of 1 year of APP experience for every 2 years of RN experience, with a cap generally at 10 years of RN experience.
 The salary differential given for each year of experience can vary by role and is included in the chart below.

 The data in the 2021 Salary Guide aligns with Central United States, make the following adjustments by location:

 The simple answer is COVID.
 According to Becker's Hospital Review, "About 40 percent of respondents reported dips in their overall income, and 31 percent reported lower number of hours worked."
 For Acute Care PNPs (ACPNPs), salaries decreased with experience,which is most likely attributed to the number of hospitals that did not provide a salary increase.
 In particular for this role, children's hospitals were hit hard, losing as much as $40 million a month during the height of COVID.